Debt Buster FormulaTM

-So, judge for yourself, but this is why I’m sharing this idea with you.
+Judge for yourself.
+This is why I’m sharing this idea with you.

 That’s why we’ve created the Debt Buster FormulaTM app.
 And it’s FREE!
-Simply click here to download.
+Simply click below to download.

 You simply plug in the requested information for any debts you might have and the app will calculate the ‘debt factor’ for each debt.